jacobgil/pytorch-grad-cam/tutorials/vision_transformers.md

 the output will not be affected by the 14x14 channels in the last layer.
 The gradient of the output with respect to them, will be 0!

-We should chose any layer before the final attention block, for example:
+We should choose any layer before the final attention block, for example:
 ```python
 target_layers = [model.blocks[-1].norm1]
 ```